CoralysDeJesus/Side_Projects/README.md

 # Side_Projects

-A collection of projects I've undertaken for personal enrichment, skill development, and well, fun :d Explore, enjoy, and feel free to reach out with any questions or feedback.
+A collection of projects I've undertaken for personal enrichment and skill development.
+Explore, enjoy, and feel free to reach out with any questions or feedback.
 Thank you for visiting!

 | Project number | Title | Description | Tools Used |